Lend-Lease: United States

 Roughly 17.5 million tons of military equipment, vehicles, industrial supplies, and food were shipped from the Western Hemisphere to the USSR, 94% coming from the US.
 For comparison, a total of 22 million tons landed in Europe to supply American forces from January 1942 to May 1945.
 It has been estimated that American deliveries to the USSR through the Persian Corridor alone were sufficient, by US Army standards, to maintain sixty combat divisions in the line.

-In the first weeks and months of the German–Soviet war, the USSR lost a huge number of military aircraft.
-Some of them were lost at airfields in the first days of the fighting, some were abandoned for various reasons, and some were lost in air battles.
+In the first weeks and months of the German–Soviet war, the USSR lost many military aircraft.
+Some of them were lost at airfields in the first days of the fighting or later in air battles; some were abandoned for various reasons.
 The losses of Soviet aviation in 1941 is one of the most controversial topics for military historians and publicists.

-The situation was aggravated by the loss of many aircraft factories that produced aircraft and components for them, which remained in the territory occupied by the Germans.
-Some of the factories were hastily evacuated to the east of the country, but it took time to resume production and reach its maximum capacity.
+The losses were aggravated by the German capture of aircraft factories that produced aircraft and components for them.
+Other Soviet factories were hastily evacuated to the east of the country, but it took time for them to resume production and reach maximum capacity.
 In December 1941, all aircraft factories of the Soviet Union produced only 600 aircraft of all types.
-This was the reason that the supply of aircraft, primarily fighters and bombers, became the main topic in the negotiations between the top leadership of the USSR, Great Britain and the United States.
-The vast majority of the total number of aircraft received by the USSR under the Lend-Lease program was made up of British Spitfire and Hurricane fighters, American P-39 Airacobra, P-40 fighters, known in Russia under the names "Tomahawk" and "Kittyhawk", P-63 Kingcobra, American bombers A-20 Havoc, B-25 Mitchell.
+This was the reason the supply of aircraft, primarily fighters and bombers, became the main topic in the negotiations between the top leadership of the USSR, Great Britain and the United States.

+The vast majority of the aircraft received by the USSR under the Lend-Lease program was made up of British Spitfire and Hurricane fighters, American P-39 Airacobra, P-40 fighters, known in Russia under the names "Tomahawk" and "Kittyhawk", P-63 Kingcobra, American bombers A-20 Havoc, B-25 Mitchell.
 A significant amount of C-47 Skytrain transport aircraft and PBY Catalina flying boats were also delivered.
 For the needs of the Soviet Navy, 2,141 aircraft were delivered to the USSR.

 Not all of the delivered aircraft could be fully called modern models.
-But even those that could be called obsolete (the English Hurricane and the American Tomahawk) were more advanced and superior in most characteristics than the I-153 and I-16 aircraft that made up the basis of Soviet fighter aviation in the most difficult first months of the war.
-The superiority in high-altitude characteristics of American and British aircraft, powerful armament and the provision of communications ensured their use in the air defense forces – out of 10 thousand aircraft received by the USSR during the war, 7 thousand were from received via Lend-Lease.
+But even those that could be called obsolete (the English Hurricane and the American Tomahawk) were more advanced and superior in most characteristics than the I-153 and I-16 aircraft that made up the basis of Soviet fighter aviation in the first months of the war.
+The superiority in high-altitude characteristics of American and British aircraft, powerful armaments, and the provision of communications allowed them to be used in the air defense forces – out of ten thousand aircraft received by the USSR during the war, seven thousand were received via Lend-Lease.